Featured Posts

 Lara Stone got her designer pal Christopher Kane to be her date at this year’s Serpentine Gallery Summer Party.

-It was reported in March that the 31-year-old model and husband David Walliams were on “a break” and living separately and they’ve not been pictured together since.
+David Walliams were on “a break” and living separately and they’ve not

 So far neither of them have commented on any of the rumours either.

-Lara looked stunning as she attended the prestigious event in London in a fitted red mini-dress from Christopher’s latest collection.
+Lara looked stunning as she attended the prestigious event in London

 In May Lara was pictured apparently still wearing her wedding ring as walked the red carpet solo at the Cannes Film Festival.